 He lost his inventions to Wall Street and died of starvation as an eccentric hermit.

-December 31, 1860, General John T. Thompson was born in Newport, KY.
+December 31, 1860, General John T. Thompson was born in Newport.
 During the Spanish-American War, Thompson dedicated himself to correct the sorry state of American military small arms.
 He would later be credited with being the first Army Ordnance Dept. officer to recognize the merits of automatic pistols and rifles.
 In WW1 Thompson studied several designs and was impressed with a delayed-blowback breech system designed by John Blish.
 With Blish as a partner, Thompson obtained the necessary venture capital to form the Auto-Ordnance Company, and set to work fine-tuning what would eventually become the Thompson submachine gun.
 When the United States finally entered the war in 1917, Thompson was promoted to the rank of brigadier general.
-He served as Director of Arsenals throughout the remainder of the war, in which capacity he supervised all small-arms production for the Army.
 For this service he was awarded the Distinguished Service Medal.
-He retired after the war and went back to work perfecting the “Tommy Gun,” a machinegun, that would be unlike anything the world had ever seen.
-Picture
+He retired after the war and went back to work perfecting the “Tommy Gun,” a machine gun, that would be unlike anything the world had ever seen.

 April 13, 1864, Stephen Foster dies at the age of 37 in New York.
 At 26 Mr. Foster wrote My Old Kentucky Home and in 1928 it was chosen to be KY’s state song.
 It is also the official song of the Kentucky Derby.